danielrcollins1/OED-Expanded/characters.md

 ## Languages

 **Known Languages**: Characters start with Common and their own racial language (if nonhuman).
 They may specify other languages, as determeind by Intelligence bonus, at creation or later.
 The maximum number of extra languages learned is 1 per point of Intelligence above 10.
-We recommend defining a new one during any downtime between adventures.
-Note that  PCs are assumed to be literate in any known languages.
+We recommend assigning any new languages during any downtime between adventures.
+Note that PCs are assumed to be literate in any of their known languages.

-**Common**:Common represents the standard Human language of the region.
+**Common**: Common represents the standard Human language of the region.

 **Alignment Languages** Alignment/divisional tongues are _not_ known automatically; they must be learned like any other language.
 Usually this is only done by agents, officers, or subjugated populations of specific powers.